telefonicaid/fiware-cosmos/README.md

 * A set of administration tools such as HDFS data copiers and much more, under [cosmos-admin](/cosmos-admin) folder.
 * An OAuth2 tokens generator, under [cosmos-auth](cosmos-auth/) folder.
 * A web portal for users and accounts management, running MapReduce jobs and doing I/O of big data, under [cosmos-gui](cosmos-gui/) folder.
+* A custom authentication provider for Hive, under [cosmos-hive-auth-provider](cosmos-hive-auth-provider).

 ##<a name="contact"></a>Reporting issues and contact information
 There are several channels suited for reporting issues and asking for doubts in general.
 Each one depends on the nature of the question: